crueter/OpenSSL-CI/README.md

 Windows building is only tested on MSVC and on Windows only.
 MSYS2 and MinGW support is planned.
 Only amd64 is officially supported or distributed for the time being.

-Windows only builds static libraries, and will always be linked as such.
+Windows builds both shared and static libraries by default.
+You can control this with the `BUILD_SHARED_LIBS` CMake variable.

 ### Unix